penja/terraform-scalr-storage-profiles/modules/terraform-scalr-storage-profile-azurerm/README.md

    - Click "Review + assign".

 5. **Configure Scalr Storage Profile**:
-   - After running this module, use the `curl_command_template` output to create a storage profile in Scalr.
+   - After running this module, use the `scalr_cli_instructions` output to create a storage profile in Scalr.

 ## Requirements